Medical Guardian Review 2023

 The Buying Experience

 When I called, Chelsea, the representative I spoke with, was friendly and patient.
-I was curious about how long the battery lasts on the MGMove smartwatch.
-Chelsea said it lasts 18-24 hours, and the system includes an audio announcement of the battery status whenever the watch is removed from the charging cradle.
+I asked how long the battery lasts on the MGMove smartwatch, and Chelsea said it lasts 18 to 24 hours, and the system includes an audio announcement of the battery status whenever the watch is removed from the charging cradle.

 Once I had all my questions answered, I selected several systems to try out.
 When you reach the checkout page, you’ll choose your payment option: monthly, quarterly, or annually.
 The annual option will save you up to $45 every year, depending on your chosen package.